Beyond Pairwise: Empowering LLM Alignment With Ranked Choice Modeling: Experiments

 \subsection{Experimental Setup}

-We adopt Llama-3-8B-Instruct and Gemma-2-9B-it as our base models, as both are widely used flagship instruction-tuned models that represent the state-of-the-art.
-We generate multiple responses to each prompt in the UltraFeedback dataset \citep{cui2023ultrafeedback} and use the Skywork-Reward-V2-Llama-3.1-8B reward model to provide feedback, which achieves state-of-the-art performance on seven major reward model benchmarks at the time of writing this paper.
+We adopt Llama-3-8B-Instruct, Gemma-2-9B-it and Mistral-7B-Instruct as our fine-tuning bases, as they are widely used flagship instruction-tuned models that represent the state-of-the-art.
+We generate multiple responses to each prompt in the UltraFeedback train dataset \citep{cui2023ultrafeedback} and use the Skywork-Reward-V2-Llama-3.1-8B reward model to provide feedback, which achieves state-of-the-art performance on seven major reward model benchmarks at the time of writing this paper \citep{liu2025skywork}.
 We refer readers to Appendix \ref{append:expen details} regarding details of constructing the ranking-based preference dataset.